 How is China pursuing RMB internationalisation?

 As part of the country’s 13th five-year plan, adopted by the People’s National Congress for 2016–2020, China’s Politburo Standing Committee explicitly outlined its currency ambitions by committing to “steadily promote RMB internationalisation and see RMB capital go global”.
 Broadly speaking, China’s subsequent efforts have consisted of making the renminbi not only a credible medium of exchange – by attempting to firmly establish it as a global trade currency for goods and services – but also reinforcing its position as a store of value.
-This means making the renminbi a genuine investment currency for asset purchasing, as well as a truly alternative foreign reserve currency.
+This means making the renminbi a genuine investment currency for asset purchasing, as well as a truly alternative foreign reserve currency to the dollar.

 To achieve these goals, China will need to: